Springs and Seeps in Arid Landscapes

 In the deserts of the American West, natural springs are the unnoticed and disregarded.
-They exist in marginal terrain where it takes an act of will to endure.
-This body of work stems from an awareness of the need to conserve the essential resource of our existence–water.
-Aridland springs are places which symbolize the conflict between the idea that water is infinite and the reality, that it is finite.
+They exist in marginal terrain where it takes an act of will to survive, yet preservation efforts are negligible at best.
+Springs have been places where humans and animals gathered for over 10,000 years.
+They symbolize the conflict between the idea that water is infinite and the reality that it is finite.

 I am influenced by Frank Gohlke’s images of the seemingly ordinary, which evoke a feeling of transcendence.
 In addition, Rachel Sussman’s photographic catalogs, which blend art and science to investigate our problematic relationship with the natural world, continue to inspire my focus and approach.

 My photographs examine the past and the present, both of which are key to interpreting the uncertain longevity of desert springs and aquifers.
 Springs that are pristine and unaltered by humans are few; those that are exploited and mismanaged are most common, while dried-up springs, overused and lost, simply fade into memory.